Go Tooling

 5. Build the Component

+We can build our component using TinyGo.
 Under the hood, TinyGo invokes wasm-tools to embed the WIT file to the module and componentize it.

 We can confirm using the wasm-tools component wit command:

-$ wasm-tools component wit add.wasm
+$ wasm-tools component wit adder.wasm

 package root:component;